pprp/Awesome-LLM-Prune/README.md

 9.The Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction ()

-10.Outlier Weighed Layerwise Sparsity (OWL): A Missing Secret Sauce for Pruning LLMs to High Sparsity ()
+10.Outlier Weighed Layerwise Sparsity (OWL): A Missing Secret Sauce for Pruning LLMs to High Sparsity (finishing...)

 11.The LLM Surgeon ()